 Compensation plans, when drafted well, are enforceable contracts.
 Sometimes, no amount of legal battles can displace the reality of the contract.
 Accordingly, executives should be proactive and negotiate their employment contracts, stock option plans, LTIPs, and STIPs prior to signing contracts.

-Carras v Altus Group: Dangers of Signing An Unfavourable Compensation Contract
+C. v Altus Group: Dangers of Signing an Unfavourable Compensation Contract

-The dangers of signing an unfavourable compensation contract were demonstrated in the Ontario Superior Court case of Carras v Altus Group Limited, 2020 ONSC 2936.
-There, Mr. Carras sold his company to Altus Group and signed a contract stating that he would receive 50,000 in stock options after three years of service with Altus.
+The dangers of signing an unfavourable compensation contract were demonstrated in the Ontario Superior Court case of C. v Altus Group Limited, 2020 ONSC 2936.
+In this case, the plaintiff sold the plaintiff’s company to the defendant and signed a contract stating that the plaintiff would receive 50,000 stock options after three years of service with the defendant.
 The contract stated:

 “except as otherwise provided herein, you must be actively employed with the Company on the last day of the Term or you must have entered into and be providing services to the Company under a consulting agreement on the day that would have been the last day of the Term.”

-A later agreement stipulated that if Mr. Carras was terminated without cause before the three years was up, any unvested stock options would vest and would become exercisable.
+A later agreement stipulated that if the plaintiff was terminated without cause before the three years was up, any unvested stock options would vest and become exercisable.

-Mr. Carras worked for Altus for one year before transferring into an independent contractor status.
-He worked for another year before leaving the organization for another opportunity.
-Upon leaving, Mr. Carras alleged that he had been constructively dismissed and was therefore entitled to his shares.
-The Judge disagreed.
-The Judge found against Mr. Carras, stating that he had “left for greener pastures” and was therefore not entitled to his stock options.
+The plaintiff worked for the defendant for one year before transferring into independent contractor status.
+The plaintiff worked for another year before leaving the organization for another opportunity.
+Upon leaving, the plaintiff alleged that the plaintiff had been constructively dismissed and was therefore entitled to the shares.

 The Lesson